-You query your App Services data by using a query syntax that's like Structured Query Language (SQL), the query language for relational databases.
-Unlike a relational database, where you specify tables and columns containing the data you want to query, in your App Services queries you specify collections and entities.
+You query your API BaaS data by using a query syntax that's like Structured Query Language (SQL), the query language for relational databases.
+Unlike a relational database, where you specify tables and columns containing the data you want to query, in your API BaaS queries you specify collections and entities.

-Note: The syntax of App Services queries only resembles SQL to make queries familiar and easier to write.
+Note: The syntax of API BaaS queries only resembles SQL to make queries familiar and easier to write.
 However, the language isn't SQL.
 Only the syntax items documented here are supported.